Kenya, EU Ink historic Trade Deal - UrduPoint

 The European Union said that the deal was "the most ambitious economic partnership" it had with a developing country.

-It includes commitments to sustainable development in areas such as labour rights and environmental protection, the EU said in a statement.
+It includes commitments to sustainable development in areas such as labor rights and environmental protection, the EU said in a statement.

 "A dedicated chapter has been included on economic and development cooperation, aimed at enhancing the competitiveness of the Kenyan economy," the EU said.